JoshHarrington/draycore_book/_posts/2014-06-08-pixyll-has-pagination.md

 ---
 layout:     post
-title:      Pixyll has Pagination
+title:      Draycore has Pagination
 date:       2014-06-08 11:21:29
-summary:    This is an empty post to illustrate the pagination component with Pixyll.
+summary:    This is an empty post to illustrate the pagination component with Draycore.
 categories: jekyll pixyll
 ---

-This is an empty post to illustrate the pagination component with Pixyll.
+This is an empty post to illustrate the pagination component with Draycore.